BAK2K3/hard-drivers/TESTING.md

 **Enquire**
 ![Enquire Lighthouse Score](https://res.cloudinary.com/bak2k3/image/upload/v1605370521/Enquire-Ligthouse_seuuo4.jpg)

-On further inspection, the main cause for the drop in Accessibility score for the Enquire page was due to the implementation of `minimum-scale=1, maximum-scale=1` in the head of Enquire.html.
+On further inspection, the main cause for the drop in Accessibility score for the _"Enquire"_ page was due to the implementation of `minimum-scale=1, maximum-scale=1` in the head of Enquire.html.

 # Significant Bugs

 1. **Making image fully responsive and aesthetically fluid for different viewports**
-    * When first implementing the concept for the Viewport Control and the subsequent responsive images, I started with the Hero Image on the Home page.
+    * When first implementing the concept for the Viewport Control and the subsequent responsive images, I started with the Hero Image on the _"Home"_ page.
     * I first attempted absolute positioning of image in bottom right, but the image would sometimes overlap content and overflow from its container.
     * I then attempted finite height definition in px, however this was a similar outcome to the above, whereby it required consideration of "Min-height" as well as "Min-width" for viewports.
     * I subsequently attempted to add both the hero image and the "call to action" text to a Bootstrap row, with respective columns, and to set the hero-image height in Viewport Height (vh).
     However, this required the explicit definition of `<div>` height and width, and image % size, which became cumbersome, with strict and finite instructions, which resulted in a less fluid and responsive layout.
     * The solution to this was to set the page's 'Viewport Control' size to 100% height (minus the height of header + footer), then set all sections of the page to be in Flex format, with the appropriate layout definitions being amended on each viewport.
      This allowed fully dynamic image sizing, and div resizing, for the size of the page, regardless of device height/width.
-    * This concept subsequently became the 'Viewport Control' concept, and was then implemented into the About and Enquire pages.
+    * This concept subsequently became the 'Viewport Control' concept, and was then implemented into the _"About"_ and _"Enquire"_ pages.

 2. **Clicking the modal button on the Enquire page attempted to submit the form, highlighting incomplete fields on mobile, and triggering "this field needs completing".**
     * When initially implementing the Modal interface, a button was used to allow the user to bring up the Price Table modal.
 This issue was resolved by adding `onclick="return false;"` in the button field.
-    * When adding the link to the Price Table model in the About page, it was decided that a 'Button' was visually obtrusive, and therefore a custom `<a>` class was implemented instead.
+    * When adding the link to the Price Table model in the _"About"_ page, it was decided that a 'Button' was visually obtrusive, and therefore a custom `<a>` class was implemented instead.
-    * This custom `<a>` class also replaced the button for the Price Table modal in the Enquire page.
-This also allowed the "Enquire/Submit" button to maintain its unique design, without bleeding this feature onto other concepts.
+    * This custom `<a>` class also replaced the button for the Price Table modal in the _"Enquire"_ page.
+This also allowed the Enquire/Submit button to maintain its unique design, without bleeding this feature onto other concepts.

 3. **When the content of the 'benefits' section of the table overflowed, the corresponding 'tick' boxes generated additional padding on the bottom of the cell, which conflicted with the 50% border concept implemented**
     * The issue came from `vertical-align: center;`, as this uses padding to align cell contents.
 Due to the nature of the ::after 50% border, this caused the border to sit on top of the padding, as opposed to the bottom of the cell as intended.